-ESSER Funds: Little-Known Federal Funding for Improving School IAQTim Self
+ESSER Funds: Improving School IAQTim Self

 Your school or district could have federal assistance funds sitting around unused, waiting for you to make use of them.
 They could be the long-awaited solution to your indoor air quality (IAQ) problem.
 ESSER funds could be the solution to that problem.

 Schools and school districts face a continued need to address IAQ in their facilities.
 Many buildings are aging and may be contending with inefficient air handling systems or contaminants like mold and mildew.
 On the other end of the spectrum are newer school buildings that are practically hermetically sealed!
 Their windows don’t open, making natural air exchange impossible.